Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/quick-start.md

 - Login with super admin user,
 	- create datasource,
 - Login with admin user,
+  - go to ingestion ui and create ingestion configuration,
 	- create topics and pipelines,
 	- test pipelines with simulator,
 	- Create pat and import test data,